alexmadeathing/dilate/README.md

 # License

 dilate is licensed under the [Anti-Capitalist Software License (v 1.4)](https://github.com/alexmadeathing/dilate/blob/main/LICENSE.md).
 This means it is free and open source for use by individuals and organizations that do not operate by capitalist principles.

+Unless explicitly stated, your contributions will be incorporated under this license.